sfnewzgirl/rails-asset-pipeline-poem/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Asset Pipeline Poem

+**Reflection**

+This training helped identify how assets weave together into a Rails app and as well as some of the structure I need to be aware of.
+It makes a lot of sense especially after the lecture but, as always, walking through it to see the steps is really important in solidifying the concepts.
+I now has a good reference point in how I need to structure and order my assets so my content displays in the way it's intended.
+It was fun!

 **Objective:** Practice requiring CSS and JavaScript files in the Rails asset pipeline and precompiling assets.

 **Terms:**